 MEDIUM TERM PLAN - Geography Based Topic LOCATING A STONE AGE SETTLEMENT - Y5&6 Session / Project Stage Subject Concept & Focus Milestone Descriptors Key Questions Lesson Plan LESSON 1 Working Geographically Ask and answer geographical questions about the physical and human characteristics of a locations.
 Human Geography describe and understand key aspects of: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water What did Stone Age People Need to Survive?
 How did these factors influence where they located their settlements?
 INPUT - Use the SLIDE Show - L1 'What did Early Settlers Need?'
 WE DO - Do not use Twinkl 'needs cards'.
-Instead pupils to discuss what they need of a stone age camp with people living their daily life in it.
-Pupils write on whiteboards - the things the people needed to survive.
-Water (a stream near by) Flints / bronze age tools for natural resources) Woodland (for fires {energy} and hunter gathering) Animals (for food and clothing).
+Instead pupils to discuss the main factors in stone age camps with people living in their daily life in pairs.
+Pupils draw on whiteboards the things the people needed to survive.
+Water (a stream near by) Flints / bronze ore for tools (natural resources) Woodland (for fires (energy) and hunter gathering) Animals (for food and clothing).
 YOU DO - In groups complete the Twinkl activity sheets that give the reasons as to why an image is a good place to settle.
-INPUT - Set up the context for the next two lessons - if rivers (for water & defence), harbours (for trade) and uplands (for defence) were important for Neolithic people and early settlers, then we need to find out where these are in the U.K. first.
+INPUT - Set up the context for the next two lessons - if rivers (for water &amp; defence), harbours (for trade) and uplands (for defence) were important for Neolithic people and early settlers, then we need to find out where these are in the UK. first.
 Then elicit the 4 countries of the UK.
 WE DO - Work through the tasks on the powerpoint, together with each child labelling their own blank UK map.
-Use atlas (physical UK map pages) to locate major areas of upland, rivers and mountain peaks.
+Use atlas (physical UK map pages) to locate major areas of upland, rivers and mountains.
 YOU DO - extensions on slides for more able (IPads needed for research).
-PLANNED - Do the physical UK quiz to finish!
-LESSON 2 Locational Knowledge Name and locate countries of the United Kingdom, geographical regions and their distinct characteristics, including hills, mountains, rivers, key topographical features IF RIVERS & UPLANDS INFLUENCE LOCATION OF SETTLEMENTS - Where are the major rivers and mountains in the U.K.?
+LESSON 2 Locational Knowledge Name and locate countries of the United Kingdom, geographical regions and their important physical and human characteristics including hills, mountains, rivers, key topographical features IF RIVERS &amp; UPLANDS INFLUENCE LOCATION OF SETTLEMENTS - Where are the major rivers and mountains in the U.K.?